Safety Articles

 top

-Yes, FRC garment care and laundering requirements are specified by ASTM F1449 (2001 Edition): Standard Guide for Care and Maintenance of Flame, Thermally and Arc Resistant Clothing.
-In addition, inspection requirements for FRC garments are outlined in NFPA 2113 (2001 Edition): Flame-Resistant Garments for Protection of Industrial Personnel Against Flash Fire.
+Yes, FRC garment care and laundering requirements are specified by ASTM F1449 (2015 Edition): Standard Guide for Care and Maintenance of Flame, Thermally and Arc Resistant Clothing.
+In addition, inspection requirements for FRC garments are outlined in NFPA 2113 (20201 Edition): Standard on Selection, Care, Use, and Maintenance of Flame-Resistant Garments for Protection of Industrial Personnel Against Short-Duration Thermal Exposures from Fire.

 top